Research

 Carbon nanotubes (CNTs) are ideal for gas molecule adsorption and storage, owning to their extremely high surface-to-volume ratio.
 CNT-based gas sensors with high sensitivity and selectivity (where sensing is achieved by the dc resistance change upon adsorption of analytic molecules) are important for leakage detections of explosive gases such as hydrogen, and for real-time detections of toxic or pathogenic gases in industries.
 However, these resistive sensors possess limited sensitivities (~2-10%).
 Therefore there is a need for developing alternative techniques, that allow detecting gases with a higher degree of sensitivity.
 We have proposed a new way for developing CNT-based gas sensors that operate based on the principle of the GMI effect (read more).
 These sensors have potential to detect the magnetoimpedance change of the sensing element (e.g. the magnetic ribbon) through variations in electrical resistance of CNTs when exposed to gases such as NO2, NH3, H2O, CO, Iodine, and ethanol.

 Improving the sensitivity of existing biosensors for highly sensitive detection of magnetic nanoparticles as biomarkers in biological systems is an important and challenging task.
-We have developed a new method of combining the magneto-resistance (MR), magneto-reactance (MX), and magneto-impedance (MI) effects for making an integrated magnetic biosensor with tunable and enhanced sensitivity.
+We developed a new method of combining the magneto-resistance (MR), magneto-reactance (MX), and magneto-impedance (MI) effects for making an integrated magnetic biosensor with tunable and enhanced sensitivity.
 This newly developed biosensor can detect low and various concentrations of superparamagnetic nanoparticles (below 10 nm in size), which is of practical importance in biosensing applications (read more).
-Recently, we have developed a novel approach to improving the detection sensitivity of a ribbon-based biosensor by patterning nanosized holes on the surface of the ribbon (read more).
+We also introduced a novel approach to improving the detection sensitivity of a ribbon-based biosensor by patterning nanosized holes on the surface of the ribbon (read more).

 Our research aims to develop new magnetocaloric materials for active magnetic refrigeration applications.
 We have discovered large MCEs in a large class of perovskite-like structured materials, especially in doped manganites, which are better known to show colossal magnetoresistive (CMR) effects.
 The tunable magnetocaloric properties together their cost-effectiveness indicate that these materials are attractive candidates for use in active magnetic refrigerators (read more).